Triumph of a Heart: Music video

 The accompanying music video for "Triumph of a Heart" was directed by Spike Jonze, who also directed the videos for "It's Oh So Quiet" and "It's in Our Hands".
 It was filmed in August 2004 in Reykjavík, Iceland, Björk's hometown.
 The video was premiered on 21 January 2005 through Björk's official website.
-In the video, Björk tired of her husband, played by a housecat, storms out of the house for a night out on the town.
+In the video, Björk, tired of her husband, a cat, storms out of the house for a night out on the town.
 She goes to a pub where she drinks and hangs out with some friends.
 Then, she goes to the restrooms and the song stops, and the locals, including Dokaka, start beatboxing and making noises.
 When Björk is back, she joins the crew for a special performance of the song recorded for the video with samples from the "Audition Mix" of the song.

 They go out of the pub and Björk runs through the town drunk, falling over at one point.
 Later, she wakes up on a road with scratches and bruises all over her body.
 The forehead injury really happened during filming.
 She gets up and continues to sing the song, with hearts coming from her mouth.
 The cat-husband sees the hearts from his house and finds out Björk's location.
 He picks her up in his car and they go home.
 At home, the two share a kiss and dance as the song ends.
 The making of the video is documented in a bonus feature that appears on The Medúlla Videos DVD (2005), which focuses on the auditions for the bar patrons who had to be able to make the noises and sound effects required for the song.
-An image of the cat in a suit reading a newspaper has become a popular internet meme, known as the 'I Should Buy A....' meme.
+An image of the cat in a suit reading a newspaper has become a popular internet meme, known as the "I Should Buy A..." meme.

 The video was well received by critics.
 It was placed number two on "The 10 best Björk music videos" list by Time Out magazine's David Ehrlich, who said that "it sure feels like the greatest music video ever made while you're watching it", also saying that the video's ending shows that "Björk is an independent woman, but it's always nice to have someone to dance with during breakfast".
 The video was also the 50th on "The 50 Best Music Videos of the Aughts" list by Slant Magazine, with Ed Gonzalez commenting that it "is more than just an uproarious collection of sight gags".
 The same magazine chose the video as the seventh best music video by Björk.

 Live performance

-"Triumph of a Heart" was first performed live on 20 April 2008 during the Volta Tour at the Hammersmith Apollo in London.
+"Triumph of a Heart" was first performed live on 20 April 2008 during the Volta tour at the Hammersmith Apollo in London.
 It was also added to setlists for other shows during the tour.